ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 opening and the associated data, effectively anonymizing the entry.

 Other than the log, the second place where user information is stored is in the *prefix tree*.
-This is a cryptographic index provided to users to allow them to efficiently query the log, which contains information about which labels exist and where.
+This is a cryptographic index provided to users to enable them to efficiently query the log, which contains information about which labels exist and where.
 These labels are usually serialized end-user identifiers, although it varies by application.
 To minimize leakage, all labels are processed through a Verifiable Random Function, or VRF {{?RFC9381}}.

 A VRF deterministically maps each label to the fixed-length pseudorandom value.
-The VRF can only be executed by the service operator, who holds a private key.
-But critically, VRFs can still provide a proof that an input-output pair is valid, which users verify with a public key.
+Only the service operator, who holds a private key, can execute the VRF.
+Critically though, VRFs can provide proof that an input-output pair is valid, which users verify with a public key.
 When a user tries to search for or update a label, the service operator first executes its VRF on the input label to obtain the index that will actually be looked up or stored in the